|Longyearbyen, Spitzbergen Island.

 The coal seam is in average 1.50 m thick.
 It is mined by the room and pillar method, where pillars of coal are left to support the roof.
 The used machinery is a Continuous Miner (CM).
 This machine scrapes off the coal and throws it on a conveyor belt, following the coal on tracks.
 It is electrically operated and remote controlled.

-Update FEB-2009: The mine has been shut down, at least for some time, because of pollution issues.
-The mine lacks proper dust suction equipment at the enrichment plant, the result is black coal dust spread all around the Advent Valley and the Bolter Valley.
+The mine was shut down for some time, because of pollution issues, in 2009.
+The mine lacked proper dust suction equipment at the enrichment plant, the result was black coal dust spread all around the Advent Valley and the Bolter Valley.
 This created problems for tourist firms and dog kennels in the area.
-The mine is operated by the Norwegian coal company Store Norske, who decided not to appear as the worst polluter on Svalbard and shut down the mine.
-At the moment we do not know if it may be reopend and we do not know if this effects the tourist tours.
+The mine is operated by the Norwegian coal company Store Norske, who decided not to be the worst polluter on Svalbard and shut down the mine.
+It was reopened after the issue was solved.